Gonduls/ing-sw-2022-longo-mole-negro/deliveries/CommunicationProtocol/Communication protocol.md

 This message has no responses.

-### 1.24.
+### 1.27.
 GameEvent

-This is a message sent from the client ot the server specifing the game action that the player took.
+This is a message sent from the client ot the server specifying the game action that the player took.
 Each type of game event has its own arguments.
 The server uses the enum value to operate a cast in order to access the values of the event.